zgrimshell/zgrimshell.github.io/posts/interesting.md

 .. type: text
 -->

-On Distrowatch Debian has more points then Ubuntu and Red Hat combined - coincidence?
+On Distrowatch Debian has more points than Ubuntu and Red Hat combined - coincidence?
 I don't think so! ;)